 - Checkpoints (2pts x 5).
 Periodic "checkpoints" serve to assess your understanding of key course concepts.
 Each checkpoint consists of open-ended questions on Carmen.
 You will receive instructor feedback on these assignments.
-There are five checkpoints in total, each worth up to 2 points (2 = satisfactory, 1 = needs improvement, 0 = incomplete). - Online Quizzes (10pts x 5).
+There are five checkpoints in total, and they are graded out of two points for thoroughness and completion (2 = satisfactory, 1 = needs improvement, 0 = incomplete). - Online Quizzes (10pts x 5).
 Students have the opportunity to take six quizzes during the semester.
 Quizzes will assess your knowledge and understanding related to (1) lecture video material and (2) course readings.
-Quizzes are not cumulative. - o Each quiz is worth 10 points and has 10 questions.
+Quizzes are not cumulative. - Each quiz is worth 10 points and has 10 questions.
 The quizzes will rigorously test your knowledge about the topics covered in the previous two weekly modules.
 I have designed the quizzes to be difficult for two reasons.
 First, the difficulty will motivate you to keep up with the material each week and to study as you would for a standard, in-person exam.
 Second, all quizzes are open book and open notes. - Your lowest quiz score will be dropped.
 In other words, only your five highest quiz scores will count toward your final grade. - O Students will only have one 30-minute attempt to complete each quiz.
 I do not allow group work on the quizzes and doing so constitutes academic misconduct.
 Please prepare well and do not wait until the last minute to start a quiz, as technological issues can occur (see technology policy below for more details).
 If students have questions about the quizzes generally, they should use the General Discussion Board available in Carmen. - On quiz weeks, Carmen will automatically open the quiz at 12:01am EST on Monday and close the quiz at 11:59pm EST on Sunday.
 The automated quiz system draws questions from a validated pool of questions, meaning that each student's quiz will be slightly different.
 Missing a quiz earns you a zero for that week's quiz.
 Lateness penalties apply to quizzes.
-This means that you can take quizzes after the deadline, but you will suffer a point penalty. - Lab Proposals (5pts x3).
+This means that you can take quizzes after the deadline, but you will suffer a point penalty. - Lab Proposals (5pts x 3).
 You will write three research proposals focused on research methods taught in lecture and lab.
 You are encouraged to be creative with these proposals.
-Lab instructors will provide more details and guidelines about these proposals. - Lab Analyses (5pts x3).
+Lab instructors will provide more details and guidelines about these proposals. - Lab Analyses (5pts x 3).
 You will complete three sets of statistical analyses that employ skills using Microsoft Excel and JASP.
 These programs and procedures will be modeled during lecture and lab.
-Lab instructors will provide more details and guidelines about these analyses. - Lab Participation (1pt x10).
+Lab instructors will provide more details and guidelines about these analyses. - Lab Participation (1pt x 10).
 A participation grade will be assigned by your lab instructors at the end of the course based on your active participation in the weekly lab activities.
 There will be one TopHat activity for each weekly lab session.
 You will receive 1 point for completing each activity during lab.
 Prior to your first lab meeting, you should create a TopHat account.
-For assistance using Tophat, visit this link. - IRB Certification (2pts Extra Credit).
-By the end of the course, you are required to complete human subjects IRB training.
-This training certifies you to conduct research at OSU and consists of 17 modules that take 10-30 minutes each.
-Make sure to complete the Social and Behavioral course (not the Biomedical one).
-Each module has an associated quiz.
-You must pass these quizzes with an average score of 80% in order to earn your certification.
-You can re-take the quizzes as many times as needed in order to pass.
-Handing in your certification to your lab instructor will earn you 5 points.
-More details are available via this external link.
+For assistance using Tophat, visit this link.